jsaurabh/P1-Build-My-World/README.md

 The model is a simple vehicle with a depth camera attached.
 Lots of interesting possibilities here.

-The world is a single level apartment, with multiple rooms separater by walls/doors and windows.
+The world is a single level apartment, with multiple rooms separated by walls/doors and windows.
+Gazebo online library models include a couple of tables, bookshelves and a cabinet

 ### Gazebo World
 ![](imgs/gazebo_world.jpg)